An atlas of K3 surfaces with finite automorphism group: Rank 10 lattices

-thus the $8$ divisors $C_{j}+E_{j}$, $j\in\{1,\dots,8\}$ are also pull-back of $8$ conics that are $6$-tangent to $C_{6}$.
-Summing up: \begin{prop} The K3 surface $X$ is the double cover of $\PP^{2}$ branched over a nodal sextic curve.
-Through the node of the sextic there are $8$ lines that are tangent to the sextic at any other intersection points.
+\begin{prop} The K3 surface $X$ is the double cover of $\,\PP^{2}$ branched over a nodal sextic curve.
+Through the node of the sextic, there are eight lines that are tangent to the sextic at other intersection points.
 Moreover, there are $64$ conics that are $6$-tangent to the sextic. \end{prop}